 The consequences of an administrative hearing suspension depend on your record in Camden County, MO and beyond:

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Camden County, MO area after 30 days.
+- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Camden County after 30 days.

 With such a low standard of proof—essentially the prosecution must show that there is a greater than 50 percent chance that you were intoxicated while operating a motor vehicle— trying to handle this hearing alone is a risk.
 These penalties can impact your employment, daily responsibilities in Camden County, MO, and freedom to drive.

-How to Get a Hardship License (Limited Driving Privilege) in Camden County, MO
+Securing a Limited Driving Privilege (Hardship License) in Camden County, MO

 If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Camden County, MO.
 You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
 If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

-If you need to restore limited driving privileges, consult a knowledgeable Camden County, MO DWI lawyer now to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Camden County, MO DWI lawyer as soon as possible to help improve your chances of approval.

 Camden County Resources